-It is well known that the gospel of John is considerably different than the other three Gospels.
+It is well known that the Gospel of John differs considerably from the other three Gospels.
 One of the reasons that the Gospel of John seems so different is that the three synoptic gospels are so similar.
-Because of the similarities between Matthew, Mark, and Luke some theory of literary dependence must be given to explain the close relationship.
+Because of the similarities between Matthew, Mark, and Luke, some theory of literary dependence must be given to explain the close relationship.

-There are several extended dialogues which have no real parallel in the synoptic gospels.
+Several extended dialogues have no real parallel in the synoptic gospels.
 Jesus does not re-interpret the Mosaic law, as in the Sermon on the Mount, nor does he predict the fall of Jerusalem (cf. Mark 13 and parallels.)
 In fact, there is no prediction of a second coming in John, although Jesus does promise to send the Paraclete to the disciples after he returns to heaven (14:25-26, 16:7-15).
-The Last Supper is not described as an ongoing celebration, rather, John describes Jesus washing the feet of the disciples (13:1-16).
-While the arrest and crucifixion is described in similar ways to the synoptic gospels, there is no agony in the garden of Gethsemane.
+The Last Supper is not described as an ongoing celebration.
+Rather, John describes Jesus washing the feet of the disciples (13:1-16).
+While the arrest and crucifixion are described similarly to the synoptic gospels, there is no agony in the garden of Gethsemane.

-I am following Andreas J. Köstenberger, A Theology of John’s Gospel and his Letters (Grand Rapids, Mich.: Zondervan, 2009).
-Köstenberger follows B. F. Wescott’s observation that John’s Gospel was written after the success of the (Pauline) Gentile Mission, after the destruction of Jerusalem, and at the same time as the emergence of Gnosticism as competitor to Apostolic Christianity.
+I am following Andreas J. Köstenberger’s A Theology of John’s Gospel and his Letters (Zondervan, 2009).
+Köstenberger follows B. F. Wescott’s observation that John’s Gospel was written after the success of the (Pauline) Gentile Mission, after the destruction of Jerusalem, and at the same time as the emergence of Gnosticism as a competitor to Apostolic Christianity.

-The Gospel of John is therefore a window into the end of the apostolic era.
-Christianity was making progress against paganism, but needed to to develop a theology of Jesus in the face of an internal challenge.
+Therefore, the Gospel of John is a window into the end of the apostolic era.
+Christianity was progressing against paganism but needed to develop a theology of Jesus in the face of an internal challenge.
 Can we draw other implications from the differences between John and the Synoptics?